-Aching Joints is one of the most common symptoms of menopause.
+Aching Joints is one of the most common signs of menopause.

 Joint pain and menopause